michellejm/ConflictUrbanism-InfraPolitics/Tutorials/04_WebScraping.md

 5. Make a new dataframe that will hold all the data
 6. Make a list of the links from the JHB site to each main place site

-6. For each main place, make a list of the links to each subplace
+7. For each main place, make a list of the links to each subplace
-7. Make a master list for Python to use to visit each subplace site
+8. Make a master list for Python to use to visit each subplace site
-8. Visit each subplace and collect the data from the table
+9. Visit each subplace and collect the data from the table
-9. For each subplace,
+10. For each subplace,
     1. Read the data from the page
     2. Clean the data
     3. Store the data in a dictionary
     4. Pass the dictionary to a dataframe
     5. Add the new dataframe to the existing one
-10. Figure out some way to reference the place names and add it to the dataframe as a column
 11. Save the dataframe as a csv
 12. Check the csv
     1. If it worked, do a happy dance, you got your data!